-A Regenerative Approach on Knee Arthritis and Bodybuilding
+A Regenerative Approach to Knee Arthritis and Bodybuilding

 Bodybuilding vs. Arthritis

 Knee pain and bodybuilding are common.
 Dennis M. Lox M.D. has treated some of the world’s most acclaimed bodybuilders, including the highest level Mr. Olympia with Regenerative Medicine.
 Knee pain of a variety of disorders may develop from bodybuilding.
-Acute injuries from ruptured tendons, meniscal and ACL tears, knee cap (patella) pain, and tendinitis all are common.
-Over time, wear and tear occurs from the excessive loads of heavy weights being lifted repetitively.
+Acute injuries from ruptured tendons, meniscal and ACL tears, kneecap (patella) pain, and tendinitis all are common.
+Over time, wear and tear occur from the excessive loads of heavyweights being lifted repetitively.
 This may result in an early development of knee arthritis or osteoarthritis.
-Athletes are notorious for ignoring pain, taking anti-inflammatory medications, ice and even pain pills to keep training and lifting weights.
-The effects of heavy squats, leg presses, hack squats, lunges, and leg extensions over time, exerts a heavy toll on the knee of the bodybuilder.
+Athletes are notorious for ignoring pain, taking anti-inflammatory medications, ice, and even pain pills to keep training and lifting weights.
+The effects of heavy squats, leg presses, hack squats, lunges, and leg extensions over time, exert a heavy toll on the knee of the bodybuilder.

 Often athletes may not identify themselves as a pure bodybuilder.
-Some feel only bodybuilding competition athletes are really bodybuilders.
+Some feel only bodybuilding competition athletes are real bodybuilders.
 This is inaccurate.

 Regenerative Therapy and Bodybuilding